How Much Does It Cost to Install an Undermount Sink?

 How Much Does It Cost to Install an Undermount Kitchen Sink?

-The cost to install undermount kitchen sink units can vary depending on where you live and the size of the sink.
-Most contractors charge around $230, according to Thumbtack.
+The cost to install an undermount kitchen sink units can vary depending on where you live and the size of the sink.
+Most contractors charge around $100 to $200 (CAD 132 to CAD 264).
 This cost covers mounting the sink and sealing the area where the sink meets the counter to prevent leaks.

 The above cost assumes that the new sink is replacing an older one and all of the plumbing is already in place.
 If the plumber needs to install or extend pipes before fitting the sink, you can expect to pay at least twice that amount.
 If you're on a budget when renovating your kitchen, try to keep all your appliances and fixtures in the same locations to reduce the amount of plumbing and electrical work contractors need to do during the renovation process.